 - DS3231 – real-time clock

 RTC module is not necessary, as the GNSS provides time synchronization.
 Though it is nice to have valid date and time at boot.
 DS3231SN is a great TXCO real-time clock IC, with 2 ppm accuracy specified within 0°C to +40°C temperature range.
-In a practical usage, the long-term accuracy seems to be much better than specified.
+The long-term accuracy seems to be better than specified.

 My Raspberry PI 3 model B, unlike the B+ version, does not offer a PoE header (Power over Ethernet) on the board.
 I didn’t want to spend another $40 for the B+ version, so I modified the Ethernet port on my own.
 Full disassembly, including desoldering is necessary.
 Inside port there is a small PCB board with a transformer in a plastic box.
-On the opposite side there is a quadruple 75Ω resistor.
-It should be cut in half and soldered back, together with two wires for PoE supply, as can be seen below.
+On the opposite PCB side there is also a quadruple 75Ω resistor.
+I cut it in half and soldered back, together with two wires for PoE supply, as can be seen in the pictures below.

-MikroTik OmniTIK 5HnD is an integrated access point device with built-in 5 GHz Wi-FI radio and two antennas for both vertical and horizontal polarization.
-They are connected directly to the PCB without any additional losses.
+MikroTik OmniTIK 5HnD is an integrated access point device with built-in 5 GHz 2×2 MIMO Wi-Fi radio.
+There are two antennas for both vertical and horizontal polarization inside, which are soldered directly to the PCB without any additional RF losses.
 This device is capable of frequency tuning range from 4800 to 6100 MHz.
-I have the first versions of this device, with AR9280 radio IC, which is a very reliable for channel hopping and generally network scanning.
-The new version is based on AR9344 which is unreliable for wardriving.
-Also, I bought these three used antennas at a price well below… a single new device.
+I have the first version of this device with AR9280 radio IC, which is reliable for fast network scanning (i.e. channel hopping).
+The new version based on AR9344 is unreliable for wardriving setup, due to issues with channel calibration.

 The Raspberry PI setup is connected to one of three OmniTIK antennas.
-They have 5-port Ethernet switch, so I connected additional two units there.
-This is the U-5HnD model, so I modded the PoE injection across four of five available ports, as can be seen in the picture below.
+They feature 5-port Ethernet switch, so I connected additional two devices there.
+I’m using the U-5HnD model without PoE outputs, so I manually added the PoE injection across four of five available ports, as can be seen in the picture below.

-The Raspberry PI computer runs Arch Linux ARM operating system with three instances of my MTscan software, each available via VNC.
-This is a totally passive scanning, based on a sniffer tool in MikroTik RouterOS.
-Each OmniTIK streams received packets via TZSP (UDP) protocol, which are being parsed on Raspberry PI (beacons, probe responses).
+The Raspberry PI computer runs Arch Linux ARM operating system with three instances of the MTscan software (available via VNC) in a passive scanning mode.
+Each OmniTIK device performs TZSP streaming (using the sniffer tool in MikroTik RouterOS software) of all received packets, which then are being parsed on Raspberry PI (beacons and probe responses).
 I use 110 ms channel hopping in the sniffer, as a typical beacon frame is sent every 102.4 ms.